Dark Age (a pragmatic warning)

 The Foundation Trilogy which introduced the fictional science of

-psychohistory (where statistics, history and sociology were combined in computer-based models) to guide
+psychohistory (where statistics, history and sociology were combined in computer-based

-humanity's future with the intent of minimizing
+models) to guide humanity's future with the intent of minimizing

-potential dark age from 30,000 years to just 1,000.
-While I am no Hari Seldon (I think Asimov filled that roll neatly), I do
+a potential dark age from 30,000 years to just 1,000.
+While I am no Hari Seldon (I think

-hope that the content of this web page nudges you into the direction of doing something in order to avoid this potential human
+Asimov filled that roll neatly), I do hope that the content of this web page nudges you into the direction of

 Back to